 AppetizerDavid Scott AllenProvencal RecipesTaste

 Some (myself included) say that French words are generally far more expressive than the English equivalent.
-Here, is an example Verrines of Cambozola Mousse, Spiced Rosé Gelée & Crystallized Rosemary or Cambozola Mousse served in glassware.
+Here are examples of Verrines of Cambozola Mousse, Spiced Rosé Gelée & Crystallized Rosemary, or Cambozola Mousse served in glassware.
 I’ll leave it to you to decide.
-This appetizer is simple to prepare and can be made in advance (note: make the rosé gelée ahead).
+This appetizer is simple to prepare and can be made in advance.
+(Note: make the rosé gelée ahead).

-Verrines are a wonderful way to serve a small and exquisite opener for your meal – something larger than an amuse-bouche, yet smaller than a first course.
-Most of all, to me, they are about beauty. … Simply translated from French, verrine means “glass casing.”
+Verrines are a wonderful way to serve a small and exquisite opener for your meal – something larger than an amuse-bouche yet smaller than a first course.
+Most of all, they are about beauty. … Simply translated from French, verrine means “glass casing.”
 The glass allows its contents to shine.
 A well-crafted verrine is the Fabergé egg of the meal.

 Let’s raise a glass to that and any special meal with friends.